 Science World stands out as one of the top tourist attractions in Vancouver.
 It’s packed with fun, interactive exhibits that will captivate children.
 Keep in mind that Science World isn’t geared toward adults.
 It’s intended for younger children with a variety of attractions aimed at kids between the ages of 2 and 12.

 If you’re not travelling with the family, a trip to Science World may not be one of the best things to do in Vancouver.
-However, travellers of all ages tend to enjoy the Imax Theatre featuring interesting short films on space exploration and other science topics.
+However, travellers of all ages tend to enjoy the Imax Theatre.
+The theatre features interesting short films on space exploration and other science topics.

 Go kayaking or scuba diving in the waters of English Bay